 - Carson, Anne, 1995.
 ‘The Gender of Sound’, in Glass, Irony and God.
 New York: New Direction Books

-- Casey, Edward, ‘The Time of the Glance: Toward Becoming Otherwise’, in Liz Grosz, Becomings: Time, Memory and Futures Ithaca: Cornell University Press
+- Casey, Edward, ‘The Time of the Glance: Toward Becoming Otherwise’, in Liz Grosz, Becomings: Explorations in Time, Memory, and Futures.
+Ithaca: Cornell University Press

 - Chun, Wendy Hui Kyong, 2016.
 Updating to Remain the Same: Habitual New Media.Cambridge: MIT